include-what-you-use/include-what-you-use/README.md

 >
 > Packaging for other platforms will likely be subtly different.

-### How to build ###
+### How to build standalone ###

-We assume you already have compiled LLVM and Clang libraries on your system, either via packages for your platform or built from source.

-To set up an environment for building:
+This build mode assumes you already have compiled LLVM and Clang libraries on your system, either via packages for your platform or built from source.
+To set up an environment for building IWYU:

 * Create a directory for IWYU development, e.g. `iwyu`